-(2) Obtaining a Current Account Balance

-a.
-Undergraduate students: It is a student's responsibility to find out the correct amount of fees owing and to pay this amount on or before the fee payment deadline.
-The account balance can be checked at www. financial.ualberta.ca, or an updated timetable/fee assessment printout can be requested from the Registrar's office.
-Payments after the fee payment deadline may incur financial penalties (§22.2.7); information on refunds is given in §22.2.9.
+(2) Obtaining a Current Account Balance: It is a student's responsibility to find out the correct amount of fees owing and to pay this amount on or before the fee payment deadline.
+Refer to \$22.2.6 Deadlines for Fee Payment.
+The account balance can be checked at www.financial.ualberta. ca. Payments after the fee payment deadline may incur financial penalties (§22.2.7); information on refunds is given in §22.2.9.
 Registration deadlines are listed in §11.
-In the event that a revised assessment, following a withdrawal, results in unpaid fees, students are held responsible for payment of the fees in full.